Bag0niku/Oregon_Wine/README.md

 - About Us Page
 - Wine FAQ and FYI Page
 - Data will be hosted on AWS cloud service
-- Once finished website will be hosted on AWS S3 with the domain:  <a href=http://www.oregonvineyards.wine/>http://www.oregonvineyards.wine/</a>
+- Once finished the website will be hosted AWS for 1 year with the domain:  <a href=http://www.oregonvineyards.wine/>http://www.oregonvineyards.wine/</a>

 ### First Tasks
 To get off start and form a clearer picture of our goal we need data.
 A list of Oregon vineyards was found during a brainstorming session on the <a href=https://oregontails.org/things-to-do/eat-drink/oregon-wineries-list/>OregonTails.gov</a> website.